petrlevin/linked-list/README.md

 # linked-list

 Here is implementation of doubly linked list that does store data at underlying array - each element of array has fields for index of next and previous node.
 Such design allows escape memory allocation at managed heap.
-It could be usefull with huge collections of value type data with intention of frequent insertions.
+It could be useful with huge collections of value type data with intention of frequent insertions.